 My upbringing instilled in me a strong desire to contribute meaningfully to my community and society.
 I have always found I am at my best when I am able to help others in a significant manner.
 My drive to contribute coupled with an interest in human decision-making led me down many paths.

 I completed my practicum at Child and Youth Mental Health services (CYMH) under the guidance and supervision of Sean Larsen.
 It was under Sean’s expert guidance that I found my clinical focus.
-I have always loved working with children and youth, but my time at CYMH exposed me to the benefit that I could bring to youth with mental health concerns.
+I have always found it rewarding working with children and youth, but my time at CYMH exposed me to the benefit that I could bring to families struggling with interpersonal and mental health concerns.

 I honour confidentiality, openness, connection, and engagement.
 I seek to incorporate these values into my counselling practice.

-My clinical focus is youth but I am passionate about helping clients from any age group: children, adults, or seniors.
+My clinical focus is couples and families but I am passionate about helping clients from any age group: children, adults, or seniors.
 I want to empower my clients through education and collaboration to foster independence and resilience.

 "Nobody can go back and start a new beginning, but anyone can start today and make a new ending.”